 PMI or Private Mortgage Insurance

-With all mortgages there comes a risk that the borrower may not be able to repay the loan at some point in the future.
+With all mortgages, there comes a risk that the borrower may not be able to repay the loan at some point in the future.
 If this happens, the home is foreclosed and the lender loses money on the transaction.

-In order to mitigate some of that risk, this program requires borrowers to pay a monthly premium known as private mortgage insurance.
+To mitigate some of that risk, this program requires borrowers to pay a monthly premium known as private mortgage insurance.

 This premium is applied to the loan in 2 ways:

-- When the loan is closed and the borrower is ready to take possession of the home, a fee of 1% of the original loan balance is added to the mortgage.
+• When the loan is closed and the borrower is ready to take possession of the home, a fee of 1% of the original loan balance is added to the mortgage.
 This allows the borrower to pay the fee over time.

-- The second premium is calculated yearly.
+• The second premium is calculated yearly.
 0.35% of the outstanding mortgage balance is broken down into 12 payments and added to the monthly mortgage obligation.

 Who is NOT a Good Fit for this loan?

 The first group is the city lovers.
-Any individual or family that dreams of living downtown in a major city, with lovely views of the skyline, access to parks, and convenient trips to shopping and entertainment via public transportation should not consider this mortgage.
+Any individual or family that dreams of living downtown in a major city, with lovely views of the skyline, access to parks, and convenient trips to shopping and entertainment via public transportation should not consider this loan.
 The areas in and immediately around downtown areas do not typically qualify for the rural designation.

-Summing Up The USDA Loan for Illinois Residents
+Summing Up The USDA Loan Program